gjoni/map_align/README.md

 ### Acknowledgements

-This package is a reimplementation of the orinal map_align program by S.Ovchinnikov [1] to allow for:
+This package is a reimplementation of the orinal map_align program by S.Ovchinnikov [1] https://github.com/sokrypton/map_align to allow for:
  - direct use of PDB files as templates
  - output of partial threads in PDB format
  - cleaning of partial threads based on TM-score [2]
  - multithreading

 External packages/libraries:
- - kdtree by John Tsiombikas https://github.com/jtsiomb/kdtree
+ - kdtree library by John Tsiombikas https://github.com/jtsiomb/kdtree
  - C++ TM-align routine from Y.Zhang lab https://zhanglab.ccmb.med.umich.edu/TM-align

-References:
+### References

 [1] S Ovchinnikov et al. Protein Structure Determination using Metagenome sequence data.
 (2017) Science.
 355(6322):294–8.

 [2] Y Zhang & J Skolnick.
 TM-align: a protein structure alignment algorithm based on the TM-score.
 (2015) Nucleic Acids Res.
 33(7):2302-9.